This page will be updated regularly in the run up to the Championships - depending on how your

 to those run on the front straight.

 Athletes will be allocated to the upper tier of the stand overlooking the back straight.
-Spectators will

 have access to all other seating areas in all stands and terraces.

 As a result of the recent terror attacks, the Local Authority will be implementing bag checks and spectators

 must comply with this request to gain entrance to the stadium.

 The rule for false starts for Seniors only